Biclustering random matrix partitions with an application to classification of forensic body fluids: The Biclustering Posterior Distribution

-Suppose the assignment partition $\V$ of unlabeled profiles $i\in \U$ to fluid-types is fixed, so for $f\in\F$ the rows in $\N_f$, and hence the set of elements partitioned by $R_f$, is fixed.
+Suppose the assignment partition $\V$ of unlabeled profiles $i\in \U$ to fluid-types is fixed, so for $f\in\F$ the set of elements $\N_f$ partitioned by $R_f$, is fixed.
 The posterior distribution of the parameters $\theta^*_f, R_f, S_f$ associated with fluid-type $f$, given all data for fluid-type $f$, is